Travel in Austria

 2. Brunnenmarkt

-This market is located in the heart of Vienna’s 16th district and is known as the “Turkish Market”.
+This market is located in the heart of Vienna’s 16th district and is known as the “Orient around the Corner”.
+Brunnenmarkt is one of Europe’s largest permanent street markets.
 If you want to buy cheap food and household items, this market is especially suitable for you.
 The long and narrow market street is crowded with many shops and stalls, and the selection of goods is definitely great.
 In the streets adjacent to the market, interesting galleries and shops of young artists and creators have opened in recent years, and slowly the area is changing its face and becoming hipster and interesting.

 Opening Hours: